-AF has a Leader Residency Program where future and current principals from district and charter schools in Connecticut spend time at AF learning some of our best practices.
+AF has a Leader Residency Program where future principals from New Haven Public Schools, Hartford Pubic Schools and Bridgeport Public Schools spend time at AF learning some of our best practices.
 AF also partnered with YES Prep and Aspire to launch a Charter Network Accelerator that supports the development of early-stage CMOs, especially those led by people of color.
-Uncommon Schools-particularly Doug Lemov's Teach Like a Champion work and Paul Bambrick's Leverage Leadership framework-is the gold standard here.
+Uncommon Schools - especially Doug Lemov's Teach Like a Champion work and Paul Bambrick's Leverage Leadership framework - is the gold standard here.
 Summit Public Schools recently established Summit Basecamp, a program to support schools in leveraging its school model and technology program.